 In each region and at the statewide level, Environmental Impact Analysts perform numerous functions in the environmental documentation and permitting process.
-Job functions of an Environmental Impact Analyst may range from conducting a field analysis (e.g., wetland delineation) to preparing an environmental document (e.g., an EA).
+Job functions of an Environmental Impact Analyst may range from conducting a field analysis (e.g., wetland delineation) to preparing an environmental documents (e.g., an EA).

 The majority of project-specific environmental documentation and permitting work is conducted by Environmental Impact Analysts in the regional offices.
-There are SEO and regional personnel who specialize in cultural and archaeological resources as part of the Cultural Resources Team, as well as SEO staff focused on stormwater permitting and compliance.
+Regional Environmental Impact Analysts may also be delegated Regional Environmental Manager (REM) approval authority.